 Task Manager: Users

-In the Users tab of Task Manager, an administrator can view information about the apps running in other user accounts, including the resources being used by those apps (disk, network, memory, and CPU).
+On the Users tab of Task Manager, an administrator can view information about the apps running in other user accounts, including the resources being used by those apps (disk, network, memory, and CPU).
 Administrators can also log off other users or manage their accounts.

 User switching improvements

-When a PC is shared, user accounts play an important role in providing insulation between users on the same PC and in maintaining a highly personalized experience.
-Windows 8 includes new features like the Microsoft account.
-User management includes enhanced performance in areas like user switching and easy discoverability of the user switching mechanism.
+When a PC is shared, user accounts play an important role by separating users on the same PC and maintaining a highly personalized experience.
+User management includes enhanced performance in areas like user switching and discoverability of the user switching mechanism.

 Enhanced file explorer

 Windows Explorer optimizes file navigation and common file management tasks.
 The ribbon contextually organizes Windows Explorer’s rich functionality, surfacing previously buried features and new commands like ISO mounting and single-window move and copy.
-Key information about files is clearer, which makes identifying and selecting files easier.
+Key info about files is clearer, which makes identifying and selecting them easier.
 Windows Explorer also includes the return of an often-requested feature: the Up button.

 Windows startup experience

-The startup experience consists of only two visual experiences with a seamless transition between them.
-Users see a black background with the manufacturer's logo and then the Start screen.
-Text-mode items like function key (F8, F12, and so on) descriptions are not displayed during the startup experience.
+The startup experience consists of two visual experiences with a seamless transition between them.
+Users see a black background with the manufacturer's logo, and then the Start screen.
+Text-mode items like function key descriptions (F8, F12, and so on) aren’t displayed during the startup experience.
 Instead, with a sequence of key clicks specified by the manufacturer, users can open the pre-startup environment, where options are available to start another operating system (if one is installed), to reset Windows, and to repair or restore.

 New Windows Help and Support

 The new Windows Help and Support experience is modernized and uses the rich content available on the Windows website (http://windows.microsoft.com).
-Windows Help and Support includes an improved home page, help topics that include videos and tutorials and an updated browsing experience.
+Windows Help and Support includes an improved home page, help topics that include videos and tutorials, and an updated browsing experience.

 Online and offline search

-If users want to get help with a PC problem or learn what they can do with their PCs, Windows Help and Support provides a help experience where they can find different types of content including articles, community threads, and troubleshooters from Microsoft and other manufacturers.
-When Windows is connected to the web, users can also search content that spans Windows, Microsoft Answers, and community content.
-When a user is not connected, they still have a rich set of local content from Windows and other manufacturers.
+If users want to get help with a PC problem or learn what they can do with their PCs, Windows Help and Support provides an experience where they can find different types of content, including articles, community threads, and troubleshooters from Microsoft and other manufacturers.
+When Windows is connected to the web, users can search content that spans Windows, Microsoft Answers, and community content.
+When a user isn’t connected, they still have a rich set of local content from Windows and other manufacturers.

 Developing for Windows 8